nhsbsa/lis-student/README.md

 ## Security

-If you publish your prototypes online, they **must** be protected by a [username and password](https://govuk-prototype-kit.herokuapp.com/docs/publishing-on-heroku).
+If you published your prototypes online, they **must** be protected by a [username and password](https://govuk-prototype-kit.herokuapp.com/docs/publishing-on-heroku).
 This is to prevent members of the public finding prototypes and thinking they are real services.

 ## Installation instructions